Morrisons Logo

 Morrisons Logo History

-To resist the pressure of growing competition, the retail chain goes to any steps.
+The retail chain takes steps to resist the pressure of growing competition.
 This is evidenced by her desire for rebranding, especially in recent years.
-If she did not change her style until the middle of the 20th century, now designers only do what they come up with new logos for Morrisons.
-After all, the main way to become a leader is to get the attention of customers.
+If she did not change her style until the middle of the 20th century, now designers only do what they create new logos for Morrisons.
+After all, the main way to become a leader is to get customers’ attention.

 What is Morrisons?

-It is the fourth largest retail chain in the U.K., with 497 supermarkets (2021).
+Morrisons ranks as the UK’s fourth largest chain of supermarkets, boasting a storied past that stretches to the dawn of the 20th century, with 497 supermarkets (in 2021).
 It was formed in 1899 by William Morrison, who gave the company his last name.

 1899 – 1961